 Rhode Island's arguments threaten the land and sovereignty of all Indian tribes.
 A group of sixteen (16) state Attorney Generals filed an amicus brief prepared by the State of Connecticut in support of the State of Rhode Island on its petition for cert as part of their on-going coordinated strategy to mount additional legal challenges to the acquisition of trust land for the benefit of Indians and Indian tribes.
 These states are: Alabama, Alaska, Arkansas, Connecticut, Florida, Idaho, Illinois, Iowa, Kansas, Massachusetts, Missouri, North Dakota, Oklahoma, Pennsylvania, South Dakota, and Utah.
 The Tribal Supreme Court Project coordinated amicus briefs at each stage in the First Circuit and will continue to coordinate resources and develop legal strategy at the Supreme Court level.
 We have enjoyed excellent cooperation with the United States on this case and fully expect the amicus effort to play an essential role since tribal interests are at stake, yet no Indian tribe is a party to the litigation.
-Rhode Island's opening brief is due on May 12, 2008, although both sides may seek further extensions.
+Rhode Island's opening brief is due on June 6, 2008, and the U.S. response brief is due on August 11, 2008.
 Oral argument will likely be scheduled in November-December 2008.